William G. Ritch

 William Gillett Ritch (May 4, 1830 – September 14, 1904) was an American public administrator, newspaper publisher, and Republican politician.
-He was appointed Secretary of the New Mexico Territory by President Ulysses S. Grant in 1873, and briefly served as acting governor of the New Mexico Territory in the summer of 1875.
-Before relocating to New Mexico, he previously served one year in the Wisconsin State Senate, representing Winnebago County.
+Appointed Secretary of the New Mexico Territory by President Ulysses S. Grant in 1873, he also served briefly as acting governor of New Mexico Territory in the summer of 1875.
+Before relocating to New Mexico, he served one year in the Wisconsin State Senate, representing Winnebago County.
 In historical documents, his name is frequently abbreviated as W. G. Ritch, and his last name is sometimes misspelled as Rich.

 Early life and career

 Ritch was born on May 4, 1830, in Ulster County, New York.
 He became interested in politics and served as county clerk of Ulster County, and clerk of the board of supervisors.

 In 1855, he went west, settling first at Hudson, Michigan, and later at Oshkosh, Wisconsin.
 In Oshkosh, he served as clerk of the Wisconsin circuit court for Winnebago County from 1861 through 1865.